ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.5.0

+This version fixes a pretty major issue with the article editor component, and adds some functionality to the request handler.
+To make this changes simply copy over the following files.

+* src/app/components/article-editor/article-editor.component.html
+* src/app/components/article-editor/article-editor.component.ts
+* src/app/providers/request-handler/request-handler.ts

 ## 0.4.0

 This version adds a number of new pages as well as a new component that allows the user to edit content.
 This also follows a major upgrade to the core dependencies.
 To start off simply review the packages json, and update all dependencies to the most recent version.
 There are also a number of new dependencies that need to be added for cordova plugins.
 Then we can start with the social media features.